Welcome to the Secaucus Public Library’s Webpage!

-Located on the main street of Paterson Plank Road, the library is easily accessible to Secaucus residents and any visitors.
+Located on the main street of Paterson Plank Road and at the store front of the Xchange, the library is easily accessible to Secaucus residents and any visitors.
 A world-class collection, expert staff, and thousands of engaging programs each year mean that everyone can find something at the library.
 For more than 78 years, the Secaucus Public Library has been impacting the lives of Secaucus residents.

-The Secaucus Public Library and Business Resource Center Marked its 80th Anniversary on March 18, 2015!
+The Secaucus Public Library and Business Resource Center will be celebrating its 90th Anniversary on March 18, 2025!

 Secaucus Public Library Timeline:

 1935– A community effort, spurred on by a small group of volunteers, resulted in the opening of the first Secaucus Public Library.
 Housed in two rooms on the third floor of the original Town Hall, its only access was via a narrow, metal, spiral staircase.
 The library, which was open just 10 hours a week and staffed by volunteers until 1937, contained a collection of 200 new books and 1,030 donated materials.

 1957– The new Secaucus Public Library at Plaza Center opened its doors to a facility projected to serve a population of 10,000 and house a maximum of 20,000 books.
 By 1984, however, increased library patronage, an expanding collection and the introduction of technology and the Internet made it apparent that the library had outgrown its quarters.
 By 1992, it was mandated the building comply with the Americans with Disabilities Act to make the facility accessible to all.
 Saving then began in earnest, along with discussion for a library that would meet the growing community’s needs.